franciscoengenheiro/concurrent-problem-sets/README.md

       is successful in marking the `futureToReturn` as *completed*, it will complete it exceptionally with an `AggregationError` containing a list of the exceptions that caused the failure of each input stage and return.

+## Set-3
+In this set,
+the main goal is to implement a server system with a `TCP/IP` interface for exchanging messages between clients and a server, using the `coroutines` concurrency mechanism, instead of `threads` to handle each client connection.

+### Base Implementation Design
+A base implementation of the entire system was provided in order to facilitate the development of the solution, and uses the following design:
+- Each server instance has one thread to listen for new connections and creates a client instance for each.
+Most of the time, this thread will be blocked waiting for a new connection.

+- Each client instance uses **two** threads:
+    - a **main thread** that reads and processes control-messages from a control queue.
+These control messages can be:
+        - A text message posted to a room where the client is present.
+        - A text line sent by the remote connected client.
+        - An indication that the read stream from the remote-connected client ended.
+        - An indication that the handling of the client should end (e.g. because the server is ending).
+    - a **read thread** that reads lines from the remote client connection and transforms these into control messages sent to the main thread.
+- Most interactions with the client are done by sending messages to the client control queue.

+This design has two major drawbacks:
+- it uses a *threads* per connection, requiring two platform threads per connected client.
+- both client threads are blocked when reading a client message from the socket and when reading from the internal message queue, respectively.

+### Functionality
+Client systems interact with the server system by sending lines of text, which can be **commands** or **messages**.

+A command begins with `'/'`, followed by the command name and zero or more arguments, whereas a message is any line of text that does not begin with `'/'`.

+The server system is organized into `rooms`.
+Each client system can be in zero or one room.
+After the first connection, client systems are not in any room, and must join one if they wish to send or receive messages from other clients.
+When a client is in a room, it can send messages to that room and receive all the messages sent by other clients present in that room.

+The commands a client system can send over a `TCP/IP` connection are:
+- `/enter <room-name>` - enters the room <room-name>, creating it if necessary.
+- `/leave` - leave the room it is in.
+- `/exit` - terminates the connection to the server.

+The system must also accept the following commands sent locally via standard input:
+- `/shutdown timeout` - starts the server shutdown process, no longer accepting connections but waiting for all connections to terminate within the given timeout seconds.
+All clients should receive a message notifying that the shutdown process has started.
+If there are still clients connected after timeout seconds, the server should abruptly terminate.
+- `/exit` - abruptly terminates the server.

+### Requirements
+The developed system should meet the following requirements:
+- use a number of threads there are appropriate to the computational capacity and not proportional to the number of connected clients.
+- continue to handle a large number of clients simultaneously.
+- not block the threads that handle the client connections or any other threads in the system unless absolutely necessary.

+### Solution
+In order to provide a solution to the problem, the following steps were taken:
+- A [SuspendMessageQueue](#suspendmessagequeue) class was implemented to provide a communication mechanism between coroutines, since the previous, [LinkedBlockingQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html) class used in the base implementation of the `Control queue`, does not provide `coroutine` synchronization.
+- Two [Asynchronous Socket Extension Functions](#asynchronous-socket-extension-functions) were implemented to provide a way to read and write to a socket without blocking the calling thread, respectively.

+#### SuspendMessageQueue
+TODO()

+#### Asynchronous Socket Extension Functions
+TODO()

 ## Monitor style vs Kernel style
 In the `Monitor-style` of synchronization, the thread that creates favorable conditions for other threads to advance